 Muscle spasms are involuntary contractions of skeletal muscle cells, which are attributed to a host of factors.
 They occur abruptly and are generally painful, but they resolve immediately.
 As with any muscles, shoulder blade muscle spasm can also occur.

-There are several muscles attached to the shoulder blade which include Triceps, Biceps, Pectoralis Minor, Trapezius, Deltoid, Supraspinatus, Infraspinatus, Teres Minor, Levator scapule, etc. All these muscles are responsible to ensure the posture of the spine and also contribute towards the range of motion at the shoulder joint.
-Pain in the shoulder blade is often indicative of muscular strain or sprain.
+There are several muscles attached to the shoulder blade which include Triceps, Biceps, Pectoralis Minor, Trapezius, Deltoid, Supraspinatus, Infraspinatus, Teres Minor, Levator scapule, etc.

 Causes of Shoulder Muscle Spasms